YushunXiang/lerobot/examples/7_get_started_with_real_robot.md

 - `dtRfoll: 6.22 (160.7hz)` which is the delta time of reading the present position on the follower arm.
 - `dtRlaptop:32.57 (30.7hz) ` which is the delta time of capturing an image from the laptop camera in the thread running asynchronously.
 - `dtRphone:33.84 (29.5hz)` which is the delta time of capturing an image from the phone camera in the thread running asynchronously.
+- `dtRlaptop:32.57 (30.7hz) ` which is the delta time of capturing an image from the laptop camera in the thread running asynchronously.
+- `dtRphone:33.84 (29.5hz)` which is the delta time of capturing an image from the phone camera in the thread running asynchronously.

 Troubleshooting:
 - On Linux, if the left and right arrow keys and escape key don't have any effect during data recording, make sure you've set the `$DISPLAY` environment variable.
 See [pynput limitations](https://pynput.readthedocs.io/en/latest/limitations.html#linux).